 You can choose which columns to show by clicking the columns icon in the top right of the list, next to the search icon:

-It's also possible to customize the order that columns show in by drag and dropping columns:
+It's also possible to customize the order that columns show in by dragging columns to where you'd like them:

 Pipeline views help you view your data in a set of columns, based on a dropdown field.
 This is particularly useful for managing data where records move through a series of steps - the progress of grants, high value donations, or volunteer onboarding.

 You can easily move records along a pipeline by click and dragging them to the new stage:

 You can also re-order the columns by click and dragging them.
 (If you're an admin)

 - Click the views dropdown on any list page: